UprootSecurity

 Unlike traditional IAM systems built to manage internal employee access, CIAM is designed for scale.
 It can handle millions—even billions—of customer identities while maintaining performance and trust.

 For enterprise IT teams, CIAM has moved from a nice-to-have to a must-have.
-It offers a single, unified view of every customer, stops credential-based attacks before they start, and simplifies compliance with privacy laws like GDPR, CCPA, and PSD2.
+It offers a single, unified view of every customer, stops credential-based attacks before they start, and simplifies compliance with privacy laws like GDPR, CCPA, and PSD2 (Payment Services Directive 2).

 The result?
 Fewer breaches, smoother logins, and happier customers.
-Companies with mature CIAM programs see up to a 48% jump in customer satisfaction for digital experiences.
+Companies with mature CIAM programs consistently report higher customer satisfaction for digital experiences — faster logins, fewer password resets, and smoother cross-device access all contribute.

 In essence, CIAM transforms identity management into a business advantage—fueling trust, loyalty, and growth.